ivan-magda/Tagger/README.md

 ## Description

 Tagger helps you increase the number of Instagram or Flickr followers and likes on your pictures.
-Tagger always search among the most trending hashtag and choose the better ones related to yours.
-Also searches hashtags in real time while other app take the results from a static list.
+Tagger always searches for the most trending hashtag and choose the better ones related to yours.
+Also, searches hashtag in real time while other apps take the results from a static list.
 This allows you to get the highest results on Instagram or Flickr search trends.
 Discover new hashtags that you'd never thought of that!

 Main features:
 - Automated image recognition tasks to come up with a list of tags.